 Systemic lupus erythematosus.
 A chronic autoimmune disease of the connective tissue that can attack and damage the skin, joints, blood vessels, and internal organs.

-The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of previous versions of this publication: George Cotsarelis, M.D., University of Pennsylvania Medical Center, Philadelphia; Vicki Kalabokes, National Alopecia Areata Foundation, San Rafael, CA; Alan Moshell, M.D., NIAMS, NIH; and David Norris, M.D., University of Colorado Health Sciences Center, Denver.
-A special acknowledgement goes to Vera Price, M.D., University of California, San Francisco, for assistance in the preparation of an updated version of this publication.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of previous versions of this publication: George Cotsarelis, M.D., University of Pennsylvania Medical Center, Philadelphia, PA; Vicki Kalabokes, National Alopecia Areata Foundation, San Rafael, CA; Alan Moshell, M.D., NIAMS/NIH; and David Norris, M.D., University of Colorado Health Sciences Center, Denver, CO.
+A special acknowledgement goes to Vera Price, M.D., University of California, San Francisco, CA, for assistance in the preparation of an updated version of this publication.
 Mary Anne Dunkin was the original author of a previous version of this publication.

 This publication contains information about medications used to treat the health condition discussed here.
 When this publication was developed, we included the most up-to-date (accurate) information available.
 Occasionally, new information on medication is released.